Yum China

-Yum China Holdings, Inc. (百胜中国 (Bǎishèng Zhōngguó)) is an American-Chinese Fortune 500 fast-food restaurant company based in Shanghai, China.
-With US$9.5 billion in revenue and 10,600 restaurants worldwide it is one of the largest restaurant companies.
+Yum China Holdings, Inc. (百胜中国 (Bǎishèng Zhōngguó)) is a Chinese Fortune 500 fast-food restaurant company based in Shanghai, China.
+With US$11.797 billion in revenue and 18,737 restaurants worldwide it is one of the largest restaurant companies.
 It was spun off from Yum!
 Brands in 2016, becoming an independent, publicly traded company on November 1, 2016.
 Yum China is a trademark licensee of Yum Brands, paying 3% of total systemwide sales to Yum Brands.
 It operates 8,484 restaurants in over 1,100 cities located in every province and autonomous region in mainland China.
-It has a workforce of 450,000 employees.
+It has a workforce of 290,000 employees.
 Since the stock is listed on the New York Stock Exchange, the company has an office in Plano, Texas, for SEC filings.

 History

 Spinoff

 On October 25, 2015, Yum!
 Brands announced that it intended to separate into two independent, publicly traded companies by spinning off Yum China; it took effect on November 1, 2016.